Training in public hospital settings

 Commitment to education.

 Nearly 300 physicians study with us each year as residents, fellows, and medical students.
-The nephrology division has 13 full-time staff members dedicated to patient care and medical training.
+The Nephrology Division has 15 faculty members dedicated to patient care and medical training.
 All faculty have teaching appointments at the University of Minnesota Medical School and 7 are at the Associate level or higher.

 Individual attention and leadership.

 Fellows are paired with Nephrology faculty that are dedicated to the educational mission of the Nephrology fellowship.
 Educational value is prioritized over clinical service, ensuring trainees have ample opportunities to learn and thrive without excessive clinical burden.
 Teaching is individualized to the needs of the learner.

 Fellows learn and work in a fostering environment that prioritizes work-life balance.
 Fellows take overnight calls one weeknight per week and cover hospital services one weekend per month.
 Inpatient services are structured to allow fellows the flexibility to take time off or vacation.